 Skate Canada CanSkate Program

 CanSkate is Skate Canada’s flagship learn-to-skate program, designed for beginners of all ages.
 When you sign up for CanSkate you will be in a program that focuses on fun, participation and basic skill development.
 You will earn badges and other incentives as you learn fundamental skating skills.
 Lessons are given in a group format and led by an NCCP certified professional coach.
 Professional coaches are assisted by trained Program Assistants.
-The coach to student ratio is a maximum of 1:10.
 Skaters progress at their own rate and coaches make sessions active using teaching aids, music and a wide variety of activities that create a fun environment and promote learning.
-CanSkate is the feeder program to all other Skate Canada Skating Programs, and is presented by BMO Financial Group, reflecting their commitment to grassroots development.
+CanSkate is the feeder program to all other Skate Canada Skating Programs.

-Canskate introduces young skaters to the fundamentals of skating; GO Forward, Go Backward, STOP, TURN, SPIN & JUMP organized in 6 stages with an optional 7th stage for skaters who want to move onto figure skating.
+Canskate introduces young skaters to the fundamentals of skating; Balance, Control and Agility, organized in 6 stages.
 The lessons are taught in a fun, energetic atmosphere promoting continuous movement to music, with lots of rewards and incentives.
-Lessons are 45 minutes in duration on either, Monday, Wednesday and Saturday mornings with our “Skate Canada Certified Professional Coaches” (ratio 10:1) with assistance by our trained Program Assistants.
+Lessons are 45 minutes in duration on either, Monday & Wednesday at Ladner Leisure Centre and Thursday, Friday or Saturday mornings at South Delta Recreation Centre with our “Skate Canada Certified Professional Coaches” (ratio 10:1) with assistance by our trained Program Assistants.
 It is recommended that Skaters register for 2 lessons per week for continual development throughout the year.

 What’s after Canskate?